injuredabr/injuredabrconnempathy/content/docs/chapter1/rmascript.md

 ## Right of Access

 If you request to exercise your right to access your account will not be impacted in any way, we will just process your request and you will be able to continue using your account as you would normally do.
-You would get this information in a max of 45 days.
+You would get this information in a max of 45 days. (give confirmation number)

 ## Closing